atTC2/fyp/README.md

 ## Current Status of Software

 In terms of NLP...
-* For Task 1, the existing SVM is doing fine, and I think is about ready to leave alone.
-Official scripts give up to ~0.21 which isn't as good as the achievements at ScienceIE but good enough for me, especially when compared with my own evaluation which is a little fairer.
-Clustering was atempted (using Word2Vec to help calculate distance) but this didn't seem to be very good, usually making just 1 giant cluster which swallowed up single tokens at a time.
+* For Task 1, the existing SVM is ok.
+Official scripts give up to ~0.21 which isn't as good as the achievements at ScienceIE but good enough, especially when compared with my own evaluation which is a little fairer.
+Clustering was atempted (using Word2Vec's `.similarity` help calculate distance) but this didn't seem to be very good, usually making just 1 giant cluster which swallowed up single tokens at a time.
 * For Task 2, the existing method of using Word2Vec with a simple averaging algorithm seems fairly effective (over 50% of classification on gold data is correct).
-SVM usage was also attempted inherited from task 1, but proven to be not very good - no surprises there!.
+SVM usage was also attempted inherited from task 1, but proven to be not very good - no surprises there!
 * For Task 3, the existing SVM using Word2Vec is not very good at all.
 A limited number of words appear in WordNet meaning that may not be a way to work on this task either.
 A rule engine is expensive to build and probably unachievable, although potentially dynamic searching of Wikipedia/Freebase (resources used by the best solution at SemEval 2017) may be a good solution to at least produce some good output.
 Also attempted a slightly different SVM using Word2Vec and vector distances/angels, but did not improve.

 In terms of making the system into a product...